Cults, Heresies, and Heterodoxies

 We consider to be our Christian brother or sister anyone who:

-1) believes that Jesus is the eternal Son of God, confessing Him as personal Savior (and by necessity accepts the authority of the Bible),
+1) believes and confesses that Jesus is the eternal Son of God, trusting in Him alone as personal Savior (and by necessity accepts the authority of the Bible),

 2) repents of his sins (thus acknowledging and forsaking his sins), and

-3) trusts in Jesus as Lord, seeking to conform his life to the will of God (as evidence of a saving faith, as best he understands God’s will and his duty).
+3) surrenders to Jesus as Lord—that is, Master—seeking to conform his life to the will of God (as evidence of a saving faith, as best he understands God’s will and his duty).

 Both viewpoints have certain teachings that are, in fact, outside the bounds of the historic orthodox Christian faith.
 The confusing thing is that both groups are found within denominations that are recognized as mainstream.
-Suspect unorthodox beliefs have crept into the midst of some mainstream denominations.
+Unorthodox beliefs have crept into the midst of some mainstream denominations.

-Both extremes are be motivated by the best of intentions.
+Both extremes are motivated by the best of intentions.
 Liberalism is often motivated by a heart-felt desire to be inclusive; thus liberals are marvelously people-oriented.
 Legalism is often motivated by a sincere desire to be faithful to God; thus legalists are zealously committed to their doctrine.
+Legalists tend to be exclusive and see those who are not part of their fellowship as damned.

 Actually, both extremes tend to do the same thing—pick the passages of Scripture they like and dismiss the ones that seem to disagree with their pre-conceived notions.
 You might say that they tear out the pages of the Bible that they don't like.
 The correct way to interpret Scripture is to harmonize all of it.
 In this way, there should be no problematic passages.
 That is, there should be no passages that have to be brushed aside as not agreeing with the ones you prefer.